 You know you are finished with registration when you see the graphic of Jumping Einstein™.
 Once you have seen Jumping Einstein, it takes about 60 minutes for your ID card to be activated for charging at The Express and the University Bookstore.

 Get your ID card

-Get your ID card at the Records Office.
+Get your ID card at Information Technology Help Desk located in Rigby Hall 014.
 Your ID card will be activated for charging when you complete Registration Finalization — also known as Jumping Einstein.

 Make final housing arrangements

 If you are living in university housing, make your final housing arrangements with Village Housing.

 After you are on campus and have received registration finalization for the term, register your vehicle with Campus Security.

 Purchase your books